NOAA-CSL/MELODIES-MONET/docs/background/supported_plots.rst

 Under development.

-See the `Spatial Verification <https://github.com/NOAA-CSL/MELODIES-MONET/projects/3>`_ project on Github to learn about current and future development.
+See the `Spatial Verification <https://github.com/NOAA-CSL/MELODIES-MONET/projects/3>`_ project on GitHub to learn about current and future development.

 Model to Observations Comparisons
 ---------------------------------